 With an EX-series Speedlite having compatible flash function settings, you can use the camera's menu screen to set the Speedlite's functions and Custom Functions.
 Attach the Speedlite to the camera and turn on the Speedlite before setting the flash functions.

 For details on the Speedlite's functions, refer to the Speedlite's Instruction Manual.

-Select [External Speedlite control].

-- The external Speedlite control screen will appear.
+- Under the [△3] tab, select [External Speedlite control], then press <(sr)>. - The external Speedlite control screen will appear.

 Select the desired item.